How to use Goldmine

 Stay on the tab

-Goldmine opens job details, reads client signals, and returns to the list.
-It pauses if you switch away or the page needs attention.
+Goldmine opens job details, checks visible client and job signals, and returns to the results list.
+It may pause if the browser needs attention, a job is unavailable, or the page does not load cleanly.

 The Goldmine bar